StackVista/stackstate-docs/use/alerting/k8s-add-monitors-cli.md

 ## Enable or disable the monitor

 A monitor can be enabled or disabled.
-Enabled means the monitor will run as normal, disabled means it will suppress all output.
+Enabled means the monitor will produce results, disabled means it will suppress all output.
 Use the following commands to enable/disable:

 ```bash
 sts monitor enable/disable --id <id>